eXolnet/redmine_quick_replies/README.md

 1. Download the .ZIP archive, extract files and copy the plugin directory to `#{REDMINE_ROOT}/plugins/redmine_quick_replies`.

-2. From the directory `#{REDMINE_ROOT}`, install the plugin's dependencies:
+2. Make a backup of your database, then run the following command to update it:

     ```bash
-    bundle install
-    ```

-3. Make a backup of your database, then run the following command to update it:

-    ```bash
     bundle exec rake redmine:plugins:migrate NAME=redmine_quick_replies RAILS_ENV=production
     ```

-4. Restart Redmine.
+3. Restart Redmine.

 ### Uninstall